Pillar 3 Disclosures and Remuneration Code

 Pension obligation risk is defined as the risk to a Company caused by its contractual or other liabilities to or with respect to a pension scheme (whether established for its employees or those of a related company or otherwise).

-The Company does not run a defined benefit pension scheme and is not therefore currently exposed to pension obligation risk.
+The Company currently runs a pension scheme for its employees, but the financial commitment on the Company is considered minimal and is not therefore greatly exposed to pension obligation risk.